This page clarifies important aspects of how DemoChoice operates.

 Promotion

-We do not sell voter data, such as telling a website selling books how you voted in a poll on favorite books.
+We do not sell voter data.
 We mostly rely on others to spread the word about specific polls.
-If information about you appears in a poll, it may be included in these promotional activities.
+If information about you appears in a poll, it may be included in promotional activities related to that poll.

 Research

-Though ranked-choice voting methods have been used widely for more than 100 years, we and others continue to study improvements to those methods to take advantage of modern developments in user interface design, information security, etc. Ballot data that do not identify voters may be released for this purpose.
+Though ranked-choice voting methods have been used widely for more than 100 years, we and others continue to study improvements to take advantage of modern developments in user interface design, information security, and counting methods.
+Ballot data that do not identify voters may be released for this purpose.

 Administrative

-To assist poll creators in boosting voter turnout, or in use of nonstandard counting methods, we may release ballot data and/or a list of who voted.
-Ballots will be shuffled to prevent the two datasets from being correlated (assuming that more than one person has voted).
+To assist poll creators in boosting voter turnout or in use of nonstandard counting methods, we may release ballot data and/or a list of who voted.
+Ballots will be shuffled to prevent the two datasets from being correlated (assuming more than one person has voted).

 Adverse events

-DemoChoice is a low-budget operation running on rented server space.
-It is maintained by an amateur programmer in his spare time, with occasional help from friends and users.
+DemoChoice is a low-budget operation running on rented server space, maintained by an amateur programmer in his spare time with occasional help from friends and users.
 Such an operation may be more prone to security breaches, server downtime, bugs, and data loss than other services you may use on the web.

 User responsibility